Litarvan/DotVoid-Forum/README.md

 4. Create a database with the `utf-8` charset.
 5. Open a terminal and `cd` to the project's root directory.
 6. Make sure the `www-data` user has write access to the `storage` and `bootstrap` directories.
-7. Run `composer install`.
-8. Run `npm install`.
-9. Copy `env.example` and change its content to match your local configuration.
+7. Copy `env.example` and change its content to match your local configuration.
-10. Run the following commands (replacing the path with your path):
+8. Run the following commands (replacing the path with your path):
 ```
+composer install
+npm install
+npm run prod

 php artisan key:generate

 php artisan migrate:install